jackiehjm/stx-docs/doc/source/developer_resources/stx_sdo_rv.rst

      source /etc/platform/openrc

 #.
 Load the |prefix|-openstack application package into |prod|.
 The tarball
-   package contains the |prefix|-openstack Airship Armada manifest and
+   package contains the |prefix|-openstack FluxCD manifest and
    |prefix|-openstack set of Helm charts.
 For example:

    ::